 At some vehicle fires, it's obvious what dangers are present on approach.
-Company officers and drivers should know that all ambulances and medic units carry oxygen tanks and 'roach coach' food trucks and RV's will most likely be carrying propane tanks.
-When it comes to passenger vehicles other than CNG/PNG with badging, which are known to transport both propane and oxygen tanks, there are usually no warnings on approach other than an active relief valve or explosion.
+Company officers and drivers should know that all ambulances and medic units carry oxygen tanks.
+Most "roach coach" food trucks and RV's will be carrying propane tanks.
+When it comes to passenger vehicles, other than CNG/PNG with badging, which are known to transport both propane and oxygen tanks, there are usually no warnings on approach other than an active relief valve or explosion.
 If the driver of the vehicle is around when arriving on scene, ask if there's anything in the vehicle the fire department needs to be worried about.

 OXYGEN AND PROPANE TANKS

 It doesn't take very long for a vehicle fire in a driveway to run up the siding to the soffit and spread into the cockloft.

 Electric charging stations are very safe and not cause for concern from a fire standpoint.
 Although extremely rare, there have been several incidents where private homes were burned due to electric vehicle charging stations inside the garage.

 This shutoff will close the line and shut gas off to all of the filling hoses.

 Individual filling station emergency shutoffs are clearly marked.